 “You cannot evolve unless you are willing to change.”
 Leon Brown

-However as a new husband I did not understand Jill’s perspective (I still have a long way to go).
+However, as a new husband, I did not understand Jill’s perspective (I still have a long way to go).
 I grew annoyed that my traditional, figure yourself out ideas on marriage wasn’t fully reciprocated by my wife and I thought to myself: “We have money, she is free to sleep in and do what she wants with her days, why won’t she change and just be happy?”

-I thought this way because being self employed, flying solo at home on my computer and completely in charge of my own days was what I really wanted.
+I thought this way because being self-employed, flying solo at home on my computer and completely in charge of my own days was what I really wanted.
 I didn’t even stop to think perhaps it wasn’t fully what she wanted?!
 What a dummy.

-Now of course you’re all screaming at me…
+Now, of course, you’re all screaming at me…

 JUST DON’T TELL HER THAT, DONT TELL HER THAT YOU ARE THAT ANNOYED WITH HER YOU IDIOT!

 Well, I certainly did.
-I know, I know, a very stereotypical male maneuver, all logic and no heart.
+I know, I know, a very stereotypical male maneuver, all logic, and no heart.
 I was very rigid in my thoughts towards male/female roles and how a couple could work together in a marriage.

 A couple years into our marriage Jill and I took a University course from Queens in Global Development Studies.
-We took the course because we wanted to gain an understanding on what has shaped our world and how we as humans in this modern era can do social good and really help people.
+We took the course because we wanted to gain an understanding of what has shaped our world and how we as humans in this modern era can do social good and really help people.
 We are both Christians and both spent much time being involved with traditional “ministry and missions” work in other parts of the world.
 We both did so out of a desire to better humanity and help people.
 This course from Queens that we took seriously challenged the way we saw the world and the way that Christians have tried to help the “Third World.”
 It was a very interesting and informative course which walked us through the last few hundred years and laid a basic foundation for why the world is the way that it is now.
-Starting with the Industrial Revolution all the way to the post WWII era, it shaped a narrative that was really inspiring.
+Starting with the Industrial Revolution all the way to the post-WWII era, it shaped a narrative that was really inspiring.

 Anyways, as we grew in our knowledge and spent more time together and started to learn more about each other I began to realize our differences and that I could not expect Jill to think about life in exactly the same way that I did.
-She has different talents, gifts and a all around different personality than I do.
+She has different talents, gifts and an all around different personality than I do.